tdr soil moisture sensors & fdr soil moisture sensors

 2. Capacitive Moisture Sensor

-– Principle: It detects changes in capacitance due to soil moisture readings changes using a water-sensitive capacitor.
+– Principle: It detects changes in capacitance caused by changes in soil moisture.
+This is done using a water-sensitive capacitor.

 – Advantages: It has high accuracy and works well with different soil types.

-– Disadvantages: It is more expensive than resistive sensors.
+– Disadvantages: It costs more than resistive sensors.

 3. Frequency Domain Reflective (FDR) Moisture Sensor

-– Principle: Measure moisture with electromagnetic pulse frequencies and dielectric constants.
+– Principle: Measure moisture with electromagnetic pulse generator frequencies and dielectric properties constants.

-– Advantages: Accurate, safe, can be automated, and needs little calibration.
+– Advantages: “Accurate and safe, it can be automated and needs little calibration.”

 – Disadvantages: Some calibration may still be needed from time to time.